Rural Practice: Graduate Medical Education for (Position Paper)

 Accreditation of rural programs

-The ACGME should continue to allow flexibility in the development and curricula of rural training programs in adapting to local resources.
+The ACGME should continue to allow flexibility and innovation in the development and the required curricula of rural training programs in adapting to local resources while graduates of all rural programs should be expected to meet the accepted standards of all GME programs.
 In addition, since context is an important element of residency education, the ACGME should require the reporting of geographical data identifying the location of the continuity practices and hospitals of all residency programs, enabling the identification of rural training tracks and other programs that are located in rural and other underserved settings.
+An accurate listing of rural programs and rural training tracks should be readily accessible to medical students, researchers, and policy makers alike.

 Community investment in rural training